Frequently Asked Questions

 They are many practical ways that you can help the Hospice.
 The most effective way to support the Hospice is by making a regular donation.
 You can also leave a gift in your Will, donate goods to our Hospice Shops or volunteer with us.
 Learn more about supporting Mary Potter Hospice.

 How many volunteers support Mary Potter Hospice and how do they help?

 Over 300 volunteers support Hospice operations in roles such as serving meals, transporting patients and helping with administration.
 There are over 200 volunteers working in our eight Hospice shops.
 Over 1000 volunteers also help with the Hospice’s major events such as the annual Mary Potter Hospice Street Appeal and Hospice Strawberry Festival.

 We are very grateful for the support we receive from our volunteers in the community as their support is vital to the work we do.
 View our volunteering page for more information.

 Where are your Hospice Shops located?

 There are eight Mary Potter Hospice Shops located at Cuba Street, Karori, Miramar, Newlands, Kāpiti, Porirua, Tawa and Thorndon.
 We also have an online Trade Me store.
 Find your local Hospice Shop.

 Who was Mary Potter?

-The Venerable Mary Potter was an English nun and religious mystic who lived from 1847 to 1913.
+The Venerable Mary Potter was an English nun who lived from 1847 to 1913.
 She suffered ill health all her life which gave her a great sense of compassion for the terminally ill.
-She had a vision of a life of prayer and ministry to the sick and dying and she found the Little Company of Mary.
-One of her last acts just before she died was to give approval for the Order to go to New Zealand.
+She had a vision of a life of prayer and ministry to the sick and dying so she founded the Little Company of Mary.
+One of her last acts before she died was to give approval for the Order to go to New Zealand.
 The Little Company of Mary arrived in Christchurch in 1914.